LionelB5/polygon-books-hardhat/README.md

 A simple project to learn more about developing smart contract on polygon.

+Note that if you are a beginner, I suggest checking out the following commit, it is a version of the project that doesn't make use of a transparent upgradeable proxy, it is far more straightforward and beginner friendly: `f586542b2eb9c4ce8903469883215c1ca70c735c`

 ## Local Development Environment Setup

 Install all required dependencies using NPM: `npm install`